Is Perchloric (HClO4) an acid or base? Strong or Weak - Conjugate base

 As on dissolving HClO4 in an aqueous solution, it dissociates into two ions H+ and ClO4–.
 Then, a proton ion(H+) combines with a water molecule and forms H3O+.

 ⇒ HClO4(g) + H2O(l) → H3O+(aq) + ClO4−(aq)

 Also, Arrhenius sate that an acid is a compound that increases the concentration of hydrogen ion(H+) in solution.

-In the case of the HClO4 compound, when dissolved in an aqueous solution it liberates H+ ions, hence increases the concentration of hydrogen ion in the final solution.
+In the case of the HClO4 compound, when dissolved in an aqueous solution it liberates H+ ions, hence increasing the concentration of hydrogen ions in the final solution.

-So, the HClO4 compound definitely following all conditions needs to meet for the Arrhenius acid compound.
+So, the HClO4 compound definitely follows all conditions needed to meet for the Arrhenius acid compound.
 Hence, we can say the HClO4 compound is an Arrhenius acid compound.

-Now we look for another most important acid-base theory that is the Bronsted-Lowry theory.
+Now we look for another most important acid-base theory which is the Bronsted-Lowry theory.